orcawhisperer/AuditoriumReservation/README.md

-# Shahbaaz Auditorium - Reservation System
+# BaazCine - Reservation System

-A military-themed auditorium reservation system providing a comprehensive, user-friendly platform for event management and precise seat allocation.
+A military-themed cinema reservation system providing a comprehensive, user-friendly platform for movie screenings and precise seat allocation.

 ## Features

 - User management with admin privileges
-- Show/event management with pricing
+- Movie/screening management with pricing
 - Seat reservation and tracking
 - Multi-language support (English and Hindi)
 - Responsive design for all devices